fortythreesam/FourthYearProject/report/report.md

 ### 4.1 Technologies Used

 The student chose to implement the bulk of his project in Python3.
-Pyhton3 has a lot of supporting libraries to aid in complex maths, image processing and evolutionary algorithms.
+Pyhton3 has a lot of supporting libraries to aid in complex math, image processing and evolutionary algorithms.
 It's ease of use also allowed for quick prototyping and debugging.
 This project also uses a virtual environment to manage the various libraries and maintain a standard development environment across machines.
 Below is a list of the supporting libraries and a brief description of each one:

 #### 4.1.1 Python Libraries

 - Numpy: A large library that provides access to N-dimensional arrays with many, fast, supporting functions.
-THe images used in this project will be stored in numpy arrays.
+The images used in this project will be stored in numpy arrays.
 Numpy also contains many useful linear algebra functions which are used to extract the differant texture patches.
 - Scikit-Image: This library implements functions to achieve many common image processing tasks.
 The main ones this project will use are the denoising filters that were previously mentioned.
 Functions for getting statistics/analysis from images such as some of the previously mentioned evaluation function.
 - MatPlotLib: Due to the nature of an image processing project, there is a lot of visual data at each stage.
 MatPlotLib allows for easy visualisation of data such as the images before and after, and the weak texture mask.

 #### 4.1.2 DEAP

 DEAP(Distributed Evolutionary Algorithms in Python) is a distributed evolutionary algorithm library that implements a lot of the basic functionality of an EA.
-It runs the EA in parallel, allowing for quicker runtime.
+It runs the EA in parallel, allowing for quicker run time.
 Using this library allows the student to experiment and find the most effective/efficient method of returning a result.
 The library works by creating a fitness goal and an individual with that fitness goal.
 A data structure, that the individual is stored in, is also provided.
 Various tools that the EA requires are then registered in a toolbox.
 Lastly, DEAP contains a function which runs a simple EA that requires the population, toolbox, and other parameters such as the number of generations.

 #### 4.1.3 Jupyter Notebook

-The student uses a jupyter notebook to implement and test the workflow of the denoising proccess.
+The student uses a jupyter notebook to implement and test the workflow of the denoising process.
 A jupyter notebook is a self-hosted web app that allows for live-code, visualisations and text fields.
 It allows quick and easy tweaking of any specific values and quickly seeing the resulting effect.
 Since it allows for text fields, sections of code are easily documented and the workflow can be easily followed.

 ### 4.2 Images

-Images from the Berkely segmentation dataset[8] will be used for testing and evaluation purposes.
+Images from the Berkely segmentation data set[8] will be used for testing and evaluation purposes.
 This allows us to ensure our weak texture mask lines up with the human segmented images as the border between rich and weak textures is often a harsh change.
-The images available in this dataset are also at a reasonable resolution.
+The images available in this data set are also at a reasonable resolution.
 This prevents the EA run time from becoming too excessive as applying many denoising filters becomes more cumbersome on the CPU as resolution increases.

-The implementation of the dataset object is trivial as it requires a single load images function that accepts the number of images to load and the level of Gaussian noise to add.
+The implementation of the data set object is trivial as it requires a single load images function that accepts the number of images to load and the level of Gaussian noise to add.
 When images are loaded in, the colour channels are initially in the order of blue, green, red (BGR) while the standard used in display functions is red, green, blue (RGB).
 Changing the order in this case only requires a reversing of the order of the channels.
 Python3's list indexing simplifies this as shown below:

 ```python3
 new_image = new_image[:,:,::-1]